jordanmichb/CS350-Embedded-Systems/README.md

 TI SimpleLink CC3220S LaunchPad Development Kit
 <br>
 &emsp;•	The LaunchPad was used to test code functionality and create the prototype.
-It comes with all the necessary functionality: I2C, UART, GPIO, &emsp;temperature sensor, LED lights, and buttons.
+It comes with all the necessary functionality: I2C, UART, GPIO, temperature sensor, LED lights, and buttons.
 <br>
 <br>
 Code Composer Studio
 <br>
-&emsp;•	Code Composer Studio was used to write the code and was used beacuse it is an IDE made specifically for developing applications for Texas &emsp;Instruments embedded processors.
+&emsp;•	Code Composer Studio was used to write the code and was used beacuse it is an IDE made specifically for developing applications for Texas Instruments embedded processors.

 <br>
 <br>